 The Appeals Committee may decide to remand the matter to the CAPES for reconsideration with its explanation for the remand.
 If the matter is remanded to the CAPES, all documents, minutes of the Appeals Committee meeting, and information submitted by or for the student in support of the appeal will be made available to the CAPES.

 The Appeals Committee may decide to deny the appeal.

 The Appeals Committee shall provide its decision in writing to the student, the dean of the School of Medicine, the associate dean for student affairs and the registrar.
 The associate dean for student affairs shall determine whether the student may continue their curriculum pending the Appeals Committee review of a CAPES decision.

 F. Student Appeal to the Dean

 Within 10 business days of the date of an Appeals Committee decision, the student may request in writing that the dean of the School of Medicine review the decision of the Appeals Committee.
 The decision of the dean of the School of Medicine shall be final.

 The following definitions are applied when the indicated terms are used in relation to the foregoing rules concerning review of academic performance and professional integrity:

 Academic Warning, Advancement with

 A supervised status that may be imposed if a student's cumulative academic review indicates that special oversight is warranted.
-Refer to section on Cumulative Academic Review/Academic Warning for additional information.
+Refer to the sections on Cumulative Academic Review and Academic Warning for additional information.